How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 RiskPaying for unresolved or simple ticketsAmbiguity in defining "resolution"

-Best ForTeams wanting budget certaintyTeams focused purely on outcome-based ROI
+Best forTeams wanting budget certaintyTeams focused on outcome-based ROI

 What else affects Decagon pricing?

 With any custom quote, the first price you hear is just the opening offer.
-Several other things will likely shape the final number, and they aren’t always obvious.
+Several other things will shape the final number, and they aren't always spelled out upfront.

-• Ticket Volume: This is the biggest piece of the puzzle.
-Companies with huge ticket volumes have more room to negotiate lower rates.
-If you’re a small or mid-sized business, you might not have the same leverage to get the best price.
+• Ticket volume: This is the biggest piece of the puzzle.
+Companies with large ticket volumes have more room to negotiate lower rates.
+If you're a small or mid-sized business, you might not have the same leverage to get the best price.

-• The “Resolution” Gray Area: It’s worth saying again, the vague definition of a “resolution” can be a hidden cost.
-If it’s defined loosely, you could pay for interactions that didn’t actually help the customer, bloating your bill without adding real value.
+• The "resolution" gray area: The vague definition of a "resolution" can affect your bill.
+If it's defined loosely, you could pay for interactions that didn't fully help the customer, inflating your costs without adding real value.

 4 factors that influence your Decagon quote.